aliibrahim123/neocomp.js/docs/litedom/core.md

 	get prevSibling (): LiteNode | string | undefined;
 }
 ```
-`childIndex` returns the index of the node in its parent.
+`childIndex`: returns the index of the node in its parent.

-`nextSibling` and `prevSibling` returns the respectful sibling of the node.
+`nextSibling` and `prevSibling`: returns the respectful sibling of the node.

 ### child insertion methods
 ```typescript